 There is a range of treatment methods for dental caries depending on the severity of the decay:

 • Fillings and restorations are the most common cavity treatments.
 We use inlays and onlays to treat tooth decay because they’re similar to traditional fillings but are more stable and longer lasting.

 • Crowns are necessary if the decay goes deep enough to make the tooth weak or unstable.
 These tooth-colored caps are secured to the tops of damaged teeth to strengthen them and restore them to normal function.

 • Root canal therapy (RCT) is needed when the cavity goes deep enough to infect the pulp in the tooth.
 Sometimes the damage is severe enough that root canal therapy is not effective, and if retreatment is unsuccessful an apicoectomy is performed.
 During an apicoectomy, the infected pulp tissue is removed through the tooth’s root.
 Then the root tip is cut off and replaced with biocompatible material.

 • If the tooth is beyond saving through one of these previously mentioned methods, extraction is the way to go.
 Dental implants offer a sturdy, long-lasting solution to extracted teeth to restore your smile.

-Give Richard C. Kennedy, Jr. DDS a call at Davis Office Phone Number 530-753-2053 so you can achieve that bright, beautiful, healthy smile!
+Give Davis Dental a call at Davis Dental Phone Number 530-753-2053 so you can achieve that bright, beautiful, healthy smile!